 There are stores like Walmart, Target, Goodwill, CVS, Walgreens, Costco, thrift shops, etc. where you can get anything you need while volunteering.
-Long-term volunteers may also receive packages to a PO box but there is no guarantees of being able to retrieve it right away.
+Long-term volunteers may also receive packages to a PO box but there is no guarantee of being able to retrieve it right away.

 The Fort Myers River District/Historic Downtown area has various shops and restaurants as well as a vibrant nightlife.
 Fleamasters Fleamarket, a festive atmosphere filled with bargain booths and small owner-operated shops is also a short drive away.

-For those who love nature, the Everglades National Park is a world-class destination that is only a 2 hour drive from our current base.
+For those who love nature, the Everglades National Park is a world-class destination that is only a 2-hour drive from our current base.
 It's home to hundreds of animal species and boasts some of the most beautiful wetlands in the world.

 *Volunteers are not permitted to go more than a one (1) hour drive away from base with All Hands Vehicle.*